kvdsouza/SafetyPi/proposal.md

+Smartifying Project:
+"Tile"ing my Pi (and Possible Extension Modules):

+Making my Raspberry Pi Smarter For a Home.

+Goal: Grow in confidence with a coding project.
+This class has been a great experience.
+I started the class being very uncomfortable with coding, being rusty, and lacking experience.
+I've come a long ways since Week 1.
+For me, the last step to getting over my lack of confidence is building a solo project.
+To do so, I'd like to start with baby steps and build my way up and up and up.
+I am willing to work hard and build a good final project.

+Idea 1: I almost lost my keys over Thanksgiving Break and I thought about purchasing a Tile to keep track off some of these materials.

+Creating a module for GPS.
+GPS Sensor.
+Locking your washing machine.
+Heat Sensor and Running with some Stuff.
+If I finish with this, read weather to screen.

+How do we get stuff moving forwards.

 Here is a suggested outline for your proposal.
 You don't need to follow this outline, but it may help you focus your project.